-For several thousands of years, people have been using Traditional Chinese Medicine (TCM) to treat the mind, body and spirit.
+For several thousands of years, people have been using Traditional Chinese Medicine theory to treat the mind, body and spirit.
 But did you know that it has also been used in particularly for weight loss?
-Here are some of the top 5 Chinese Medicine weight loss methods you can use, by following some time-honoured advice from the East.
+Here are some of the top 5 Chinese Medicine weight loss methods you can use, by following some time-honored advice from the East.

 Too much cold food or drink can damage your digestive function.
 Your stomach and spleen don’t react very well to the cold temperature - they love warm.

-Eating too much sweet or greasy food can also cause your body to produce excessive internal phlegm/inflammation.
+Eating too much sweet or greasy food can also cause your body to produce excessive internal phlegm and inflammation.
 Sweet foods cause significant spikes in blood sugar and since your body does cannot leave the body in a state of high blood-sugar, it immediately releases insulin to either use it (if it needs it) or store it as body fat for potential use afterwards.

 If consuming sweet and sugar food is too challenging or difficult, you can also just try consuming a teaspoon full of honey as an alternative.
 It’s organic, sweet and will often satisfy your sweet cravings.
 Another alternative is to try 5 drops of apple cider vinegar in water.
-In Chinese medicine weight loss, vinegar is ‘the enemy of sugar’.
+In Chinese medicine theory, vinegar is "the enemy of sugar".
 It can help to clear phlegm and knock sugar cravings on the head.

-If you are due to have your meal (IE. breakfast, lunch or dinner) but your body is telling you that you’re not hungry, then don’t eat.
+If you are due to have your meal (breakfast, lunch or dinner), but your body is telling you that you’re not hungry, then don’t eat.
 Don’t eat out of habit and listen to what your body is telling you.
-By skipping an unnecessary meal, you will condition your body to utilise some of this excessive body fat for energy.
+By skipping an unnecessary meal, you will condition your body to utilize some of this excessive body fat for energy.